braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/seasonal_promo.md

 # Creating a seasonal promotion with a background image

 When creating a drag-and-drop in-app message, select **Seasonal promotion with background image** for your template, then select **Build message**.
-This template is supported for both mobile apps and web browsers.
+This template supports both mobile apps and web browsers.

 ![The in-app message editor with the template for a seasonal promotion.][img1]